vasiliyRybin/vasiliyRybin/README.md

 - 👋 Hi, I’m @vasiliyRybin
 - 👀 I’m interested in creating different programs to make some...
 Khm...
-Actions easier using this language
+Actions easier
 - 🌱 I’m currently learning C# (.NET)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Telegram - @grzegorz_brzeczyszczykiewicz6